 With time and practice, these tips will get you well on your way to networking properly, especially in a pandemic.
 Even if networking is second nature to you, there's always room for new ideas.
 So sit back, relax—maybe light some scented candles—and check out these foolproof, pandemic-friendly ideas for better networking.

-How to network from home: best practices to follow
+How to network from home

 1. Check in with people you already know